-If you’re wondering where to start with importing your dog to Australia, don’t worry, we have you covered by Australia’s leading travel dog expert, Shandos from Travelnuity.
+If you’re wondering where to start with the process of importing your dog to Australia, don’t worry, we have you covered!
+Australia’s leading travel dog expert, Shandos from Travelnuity is bringing you everything you need to know about pet transport to Australia.

 Australia has some of the strictest biosecurity laws in the world.
 To ensure many diseases are kept out of the country, your pet will require a long series of tests and treatments and, yes, a stay in quarantine upon arrival.
 Here’s what you need to know before you start the process of bringing your pets to Australia…